r-koubou/GifSyncAnimator/README.md

 ## How to Use

-1. Load the plugin in your DAW, and click within the window to open a file selection dialog.
+1. Load the plugin in your DAW, and click within the window to open the file selection dialog.
-2. When you play on the DAW, the GIF animation will be synchronized and played.
+2. When you play in the DAW, the GIF animation will play in sync.

-## Speed Adjustment
+## Adjusting Animation Speed

+By default, the animation performs one loop per measure.
+If this is too fast or too slow, you can adjust the animation speed.

 1. After loading the GIF file, right-click within the window to open a popup menu.
 2. You can adjust the playback speed by selecting options from the popup menu.

-## Tested DAWs
+## DAWs Tested

 - Studio One
 - Logic Pro X